 - When an animals’ skin is inflamed, avoid over-use of shampoos and medicated washes, they often provide only temporary relief, and may actually be “contributing” to the ongoing cycle.

-My experience, gained over the last 20 years in practice, has shown me that more than 50% of allergic pets can be maintained on a drug free regime if you follow these simple guidelines.
-For more information, read my article on Skin Protocol which is about targeting allergies.
+Our experience has shown us that more than 50% of allergic pets can be maintained on a drug free regime if you follow these simple guidelines.
+For more information, read our article on Skin Protocol which is about targeting allergies.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved